Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 srun HPL
 ```

-To run this job, copy the input files from .. into your scratch directory and submit the job with the sbatch command
+To run this job, copy the input files from FIXME into your scratch directory and submit the job with the sbatch command:

     cd /scratch/disk/myprojectname
-    cp /software/HPL/smalldemo .
+    cp /FIXME/HPL/smalldemo .
     vim/emacs job.sh
     (copy-paste above and save)
     sbatch job.sh